joaovictorcmd/restaurant-backend/README.md

 ## Description

-This is the backend for a system to manage orders in a pizzeria.
+This is the backend for a system to manage orders in a restaurant.

 The goal is to optimize the activities of waiters and the kitchen, making the service process more efficient and organized.